Born to Be King (Blackadder): Plot

 Later, Edmund has the chance to examine the letters himself.
 They are dated 1460, his brother's year of birth, and Edmund concludes that they prove that Harry is an illegitimate child and placing Edmund first in line to the throne of England.
 Eagerly, Edmund reveals the letters to the Royal court; his illegitimacy being revealed, Harry renounces the regency.
 As MacAngus claims that Richard IV was last seen entering Constantinople to face 10,000 Turks alone and armed with only a fruit knife, Edmund has himself announced king: "The King is probably dead, long live the King!"
 At that moment, however, Richard IV makes a grand entrance, stating that he survived "thanks to my trusty fruit knife!".

 Edmund is surprised but tries to show the letters to his father.
-It is found that the letters date from November–December 1460, nine months after Harry was born, and nine months before Edmund was born, thus suggesting that Edmund is a bastard.
+But surprisingly it is found that the letters date from November–December 1460, nine months after Harry was born, and nine months before Edmund was born, thus suggesting that Edmund is a bastard.
 Suddenly faced with losing his royal title, Edmund is quick to claim the letters to be forgeries and burns them out of feigned disgust.
 In the heat of the moment, Edmund also challenges MacAngus to a duel; MacAngus quickly disarms him with a single blow of the sword, and while MacAngus holds the sword to his neck, Edmund begs for his life, offering everything he had to MacAngus.
 MacAngus pretends at first to be about to strike but then laughs, showing no hard feelings.
 Soon afterwards, Harry sees Edmund and MacAngus keeping company, and believes them to have become firm friends.
 However, it is shown that Edmund goes through with Baldrick's plan and MacAngus dies in an "accident" involving a cannon.